kongteckmee/chinese_to_begin/README.md

 ### Existing Features
 #### Home
 This is the introduction page at the website and is designed to give the users an insight on what to expect once they have registered the course.
-There is a Sign Up Now button that will link the user directly to all the available courses at the store.
+There is a **Sign Up Now** button that will link the user directly to all the available courses at the store.

 #### Contact
 A contact form is available at the bottom of the Home page, in order to to let the users to contact the website admin for any enquiry.
 The website admin can view all the details from the contact form at the admin backend page.

 #### Tips of Learning
 This is the tips of Chinese language learning page that given in YouTube video format, which consisted majority on how the foreigners interested in Chinese language and how they learn Chinese.
-The purpose of this page also to give the encouragement to the non-Chinese speaker to learn Chinese.
+The purpose of this page also to give the encouragement to the non-Chinese speaker to learn in this language.

 #### Store
-The store page shows the available courses in this institute to be registered by the users.
+The Store page shows the available courses in this institute to be registered by the users.
 Once the user selected on the desired course, the select button will link the user to the course detail page to proceed to checkout.
 No shopping cart is required as only one course to be purchased at a time.

 Besides, the super user will be able to edit and delete a course in this page if something need to be changed on a certain course.